Proteins in the 21st Century

 Soy Milk is an alternative to dairy and is widely available.
 Soymilk is made by soaking soybeans in water, which is then strained to remove the fiber.
 Compared to cow’s milk, soymilk is lower in carbohydrates and fat content, has no cholesterol, is a good source of protein, and is fortified with calcium, vitamin D2, B13, and B3.

 Tempeh originated in Indonesia and is made by a natural fermentation process that gives it a high content of protein, dietary fiber, and vitamins.
-Tempeh begins with whole soybeans, which are softened by soaking, de-hulling, and then partially cooking them; a mild acidulate is added to lower the ph, which starts the growth of the tempeh mold.
-The fermentation starter contains the spores of the fungus “Rhizopus Oligosporus” is mixed in, and the beans are spread into a thin layer and are allowed to ferment.
-The soy protein is more digestible because of this process that other soy products.
+Tempeh begins with whole soybeans, which are softened by soaking, de-hulling, and then partially cooked.
+A mild acidulant is added to lower the pH, which initiates the growth of the tempeh mold.
+The fermentation starter, which contains the spores of the fungus “Rhizopus Oligosporus,” is mixed in, and the beans are spread into a thin layer and are allowed to ferment.
+The soy protein is more digestible due to this process than in other soy products.

 Seitan is made by rinsing wheat flour with water until the starch dissolves, leaving the gluten behind.
-The resultant gluten is a spongy mass with a similar texture to meat and can be used as a non-soy based meat alternative.
-Seitan is very versatile and can fried, steamed, baked, or eaten raw and can be found in most health food stores, flavored and unflavored.
+The resultant gluten is a spongy mass with a similar texture to meat and can be used as a non-soy-based meat alternative.
+Seitan is very versatile and can be fried, steamed, baked, or eaten raw.
+It can be found in most health food stores, both flavored and unflavored.
 It is high in protein and iron, low in cholesterol and fat, and is naturally low in sodium.

 So, how much protein does the human body require?
-During World War II, the United States government commissioned a study by the U.S. National Academy of Sciences to investigate issues of nutrition that might affect our national defense, and they established the “Recommended Daily Allowances” also known as RDAs.
+During World War II, the U.S. government commissioned a study by the U.S. National Academy of Sciences to investigate nutrition-related issues that might impact national defense, and it established the “Recommended Daily Allowances,” also known as RDAs.

 The charts below are the Recommended Dietary Allowances (RDA) established for humans.
-The amount of selected nutrients considered adequate to meet the known nutrient needs of the human body and is based on specific scientific date from the Food and Nutrition Board of the National Academy of Sciences and its standards are accepted in 40 nations.
+The amount of selected nutrients considered adequate to meet the known nutrient needs of the human body is based on specific scientific data from the Food and Nutrition Board of the National Academy of Sciences, and its standards are accepted in 40 nations.